 Thank you for your continued support of The Mare and Foal Sanctuary,

 Sarah Jane Williamson

 Our charity shops in Babbacombe, Bovey Tracey, Kingsbridge, South Brent and our two Newton Abbot stores in Queen Street and Brunel Road are now closed as we closely follow the Government’s advice on the importance of social distancing.
 We are also unable to take in pre-loved goods during this time.
-However, we will be taking the opportunity to sort out tons of pre-loved goods and spring clean our stores, ready for life returning to normal.

 We are still welcoming all job applications for our current job vacancies, including groom and stable hand position at our farms.
 However, interviews will now be carried out remotely via conference calling.
 Trial days will begin as soon as the current social distancing advice changes.
 To see our current vacancies please click here to visit our jobs page.